Skip to content

 Generally, tuberose cultivation is more expensive than the major competing crops.
 However, the return is also higher than the competing crops.
 Additionally, the flower has great economic potential for the cut flower trade as well as for the essential oil industry.

 The flowers emit a delightful fragrance.
 Therefore, flowers are the source of tuberose oil.
 The flowers contain about 0.1% oil.
-And it is used in high-value perfumes and cosmetic products.
+It is used in high-value perfumes and cosmetic products.

 Things To Consider in Tuberose Farming Business